Non-Archimedean TSI Polish groups and their potential Borel complexity spectrum: Potential Borel complexity of orbit equivalence relations

 We will need a slightly stronger version of the standard ``large-section" uniformization result (see \cite[Theorem 18.6]{Kechris_1997}) for an analytic domain.
-The same proof works with only minor modifications, but for completeness, we sketch a proof of the uniformization result that we will need.
+The same proof works with only minor modifications as is mentioned in \cite{Kechris_CDST_corrections}.
+For completeness, we include a proof.

 \begin{proposition} Suppose $P \subseteq X \times Y$ is Borel for Polish spaces $X$ and $Y$, and for every $x$, there is a $\sigma$-ideal $I_x$ on $Y$ such that $P_x \not\in I_x$ whenever $P_x$ is nonempty.
 Assume also that the map $x \rightarrow I_x$ is Borel-on-Borel relative to $\Proj_X(P)$.
 Then there is a Borel uniformization of $P$. \end{proposition}